datopian/playbook/git/README.md

 Github and Gitlab are the main git repository hosting providers.

-* Gitlab is are default provider for git hosting because it is open-source and provides the best value for money.
+* Gitlab is a default provider for git hosting because it is open-source and provides the best value for money.
 * Github is a secondary provider because of its established dominance.
 We mainly use it for publishing open source work due to its higher visibility.

 ## Recommended tools